There are two distinct USF websites, usfca.edu and myusf.usfca.edu. Both are public-facing websites, but each serves

 - Opinder Bawa, Vice President for Information Technology and Chief Information Officer

-- Michael Beseda, Vice Provost for Strategic and Enrollment Management
+- April Crabtree, Interim Vice Provost for Strategic and Enrollment Management

-- Christina Tzagarakis-Foster, Associate Dean for Sciences, College of Arts & Sciences
+- Chris Brooks, Associate Dean for Sciences and Engineering, College of Arts & Sciences

 - Marlene Tom, Assistant Vice President for Web & Digital Communications Strategy

 The committee typically meets once per quarter but will meet more frequently during the web redesign project.

 Key stakeholders across campus who are involved in communicating about USF primarily to external audiences through the website.
 The role of the web redesign workgroup is to inform the design firm of your area's desired features, functionality, and designs in the next version of the website.
 Members are responsible for communicating the project within their division, soliciting feedback from their stakeholders, and providing regular updates on the status of the project.
 The redesign project is expected to take approximately one year.